plutov/practice-go/README.md

 ### How to solve

- - Each folder has a README.md file and `*_test.go` file, check it and find what kind of function you need to implement.
+ - Each challenge(folder) has a README.md file and `*_test.go` file, check it and find what kind of function you need to implement.
- - You may use anything you want except 3rd-party packages.
+ - You may use anything you want except the 3rd-party packages.
  - Implement the function.
- - Run tests and benchmarks.
+ - Run the tests and benchmarks.
- - Create a PR to `master` branch and answer questions from PR template.
+ - Create a PR and answer questions from PR template.
- - We will choose the most fast and elegant solution and merge into the repo within 7 days.
+ - We will choose the most fast and elegant solution and merge into the repo.
- - New solutions may come in after some time and be merged as well if they are: faster, cleaner, have less CPU/Mem footprint
+ - New solutions may come in later and be merged as well if they are: faster, cleaner, have less CPU/Mem footprint

 ### Challenges